ShefaliL/Write-a-Data-Science-Blog/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@shefaliluley/write-a-data-science-blog-a48374740f98)

 ## Licensing, Authors, Acknowledgements
 Must give credit to Stackoverflow for the data.
-You can find the Licensing for the data and other descriptive information at the Stackoverflow link available[here](https://insights.stackoverflow.com/survey).
+You can find the Licensing for the data and other descriptive information at the Stackoverflow link available [here](https://insights.stackoverflow.com/survey).